faifai21/faifai21.github.io/_posts/2014-07-12-booklist-part-0-migrating-to-android-studio.md

 I fiddled around with gradle build file and got the project to depend on two external libraries: OkHttp for some awesome networking (I usually use RoboSpice, but I decided to branch out) and AutoTextView, for a text view that automatically resizes the text based on the amount of text.

-Hopefully, I'll do something for the next blog post.
+Hopefully, I'll actually do something for the next blog post.